IQ test: weighing the coins

 Note that you must identify the defective coin, but not necessarily know if it is lighter or heavier.
 A couple of people have found the problem impossible to solve because they were trying to establish, sine qua non, the latter.

 Well, that’s all the help you are going to get.
-I need to mention that it was me who rang the bell in the forest, and I received commendation for solving the problem (which was completely new at the time).
+I want to mention that it was me who rang the bell in the forest, and that I received commendation for solving the problem (which was completely new at the time).
 Since then I have given it to a large number of people, even published it in a magazine I was editing.
-On that occasion my friend John Nunn from England wrote in with an annoying corollary: find the defective coin while specifying all three weighings in advance.
+On that occasion my high-IQ friend John Nunn from England wrote in with an annoying corollary: find the defective coin while specifying all three weighings in advance.
 If you were able to solve the base problem above — where you can proceed with each weighing depending on the result of the previous one — turn your attention to John’s problem.
 That should really give you something to think about.